Probate kit (QLD)

 Probate kit - Word templates - easy to edit, simple to complete fields

-All the accepted Supreme Court forms that you need for a simple application for probate in Queensland.
+All the accepted Court forms that you need for a simple application for probate in Queensland.
 Includes particular wording for common issues, such as issues with Executors and with names.
+Includes easy to complete template letters.

 Step-by-Step Instruction Guide - PDF Booklet - simple to follow, with completed application example.